How Do Reference Group Size and Relative Performance Incentives Affect Employee Performance? (Dissertation)

 Abstract: We examine how incentive frame and outcome uncertainty affect the degree of risk-reducing slack that employees build into their budget-based performance targets.
 We predict and find that employees perceive an efficiency contract that rewards input minimization as riskier than an equivalent productivity contract that rewards output maximization, and that this heightened risk perception leads to greater risk-reducing budgetary slack in their performance targets.
 We further predict that outcome uncertainty increases risk-reducing budgetary slack, and that the effect of incentive framing is stronger under higher uncertainty.
 Consistent with expectations we find that outcome uncertainty leads to greater slack under both incentive frames, but the effect is symmetric across the two contracts with no significant interaction.
 Our findings have implications for organizations that use budget-based incentives and participative budgeting systems as utilizing productivity incentives instead efficiency incentives may lead to lower levels of budgetary slack and higher performance targets.

-The Effects of Employee Charitable Giving and Employee Contribution Information on Workplace Cooperation
+Making Workplace Giving Visible: The Effects of Employee Giving Information on Prosocial Norms and Behavior

 Co-authors: Eric Chan, University of Texas at Austin; Kyle Mao, Texas State University